SFujiN/CSCI3081-Project-Drone-Delivery-System/README.md

     bin/run-env.sh
     ```

-3. Build project web server (inside docker image)
+3. Build project web server (inside docker image) NOTE: You won't be able to `cd` here yet because the project directory does not exist.
+If you were able to launch the above commands you should now be inside the docker image.
+You can exit it with CTRL+D now.

     ```bash
     # Inside docker image